jneem/jekyll-now/_posts/tikz/pijul.md

 ## What should I do with a conflict?

-Since pijul will happily work with dagles internally, you could in principle ignore a conflict and work on other things.
-That's probably a bad idea for several reasons (for starters, there are no good tools for working with dagles, and their presence will probably break your build).
-The authors of pijul explicitly decided to avoid imposing opinions on your workflow, since nobody has much experience with dagle-based VCSes.
-So here's an opinion from
+Since pijul will happily work with digles internally, you could in principle ignore a conflict and work on other things.
+That's probably a bad idea for several reasons (for starters, there are no good tools for working with digles, and their presence will probably break your build).
+So here's my unsolicited
-me: when you have a conflict, you should resolve it ASAP.
+opinion: when you have a conflict, you should resolve it ASAP.
 I'll give more reasons later.

 In the example above, all we need to do is remove the `>>>` and `<<<` lines